verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 ```
 [.footer: **Media Upload** `https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/3-editable-block/index.js` ]

-^ The first part tests to see if the imageID has been set, the explaination mark means not set.
+^ The first part tests to see if the imageID has been set, the explanation mark means not set.
 If this has not been set we are going to show the media uploader component.
 - onSelect - which function to run when the user has selected an image (we will look at this later)
 - type - this can be image, video, file or all
 - the value is the ID of the image chosen